logicly-au/pmhc-mds-spec/doc/introduction.rst

 `8: MMHC` reponse for :ref:`dfn-program_type`.
 The following changes have been applied to the :ref:`dfn-program_type` field on both the Intake and Episode tables:

 * `2: Head to Health` renamed to `2: Head to Health Clinic`.
-This response is only to be used by organisations commissioned by Victorian PHNs.
+This response is only to be used by remaining temporary Head to Health Clinics in NSW and Victoria.
 Please refer to :ref:`dfn-program_type` for more information.
 * `3: AMHC` has been retired.
 An error will be returned if this response is used.

 .. _introduction-contexts: